 The bad: It can be bit overwhelming to get thousands of hits for a search.
-Many of the archives are unedited (e.g., thousands of photos of rockets from an aerospace company).
+Many of the archives are unedited (e.g., dozens of photos of rockets from an aerospace company).
 The Commons can also be hard on the eyes, as some of the providers use computational techniques to find, tag and extract their images, and consequently your search will occasionally turn up graphic images of medical procedures or maladies that can be disturbing.

 To find the licensing terms for a photo, look below the “Taken on” tag, where you’ll see one or more icons followed by a link to the full description — for example, an encircled C and “All rights reserved”, or an encircled person and “Some rights reserved.”
 A click on the license icon will give you the full terms.
 On Flickr, you always should read the license terms — some are for non-commercial use only, some are “share alike” meaning your content should have the same kind of license.

 The good: A seemingly endless collection of photographs.
 Flickr’s search tool lets you filter by license so that won’t need to slog through tons of photos (or be disappointed by spotting outstanding pictures that are all rights reserved).

 The bad: A lot of uninteresting or poor quality images (casual snapshots, for example).